nurulislamrimon/Product-analysis-Assignment-9/README.md

 -  We are the best Computer supplier company
 -  We have home delivery/ easy shipping service all over the world
+-  Browse the Pc Mania and get the best discounts on your favourite pc
--  Thank you for being with Pc Mania!
+-  Thank you!

 ### `npm test`